KOIN Tower: History

 The building was originally named Fountain Plaza, but it quickly came to be known as the KOIN Center reflecting the name of its highest-profile occupant, KOIN television, the CBS affiliate in Portland.
-The building was controversial while being constructed because its location blocked the view of Mount Hood that had long been seen by drivers emerging from the Vista Ridge Tunnel under Portland's West Hills going eastbound on U.S. Route 26.
+The building was controversial while being constructed because its location blocked the view of Mount Hood that had long been seen by drivers emerging from the Vista Ridge Tunnels under Portland's West Hills going eastbound on U.S. Route 26.

 KOIN Center was the first building completed in a projected three-block development sponsored by the Portland Development Commission (PDC) that also included the city blocks immediately to the north and east.
 The latter was the long-time location of the KOIN broadcast studios and offices, which relocated to the KOIN Center upon its completion.
 Of the additional projected buildings, only the Essex House apartments, occupying half of the northern block facing SW Third Avenue were completed, in 1992.
 A 15-story office building on the eastern block, 100 Columbia, was proposed but construction never commenced.
 This building has now been cancelled.